-- General Advising For any student who is undeclared or in the process of changing majors, advising assistance is available.
-Curriculum checksheets are available for students and serve as an important advising tool to guide students through their academic program. - Registrar Services Services such as coordinating registration activities, processing official transcript requests, enrollment verifications, degree requirement, transfer credit evaluations, classroom assignments, report requests from both internal and external constituencies and many other academic support functions.
+General advising for any student who is undeclared or in the process of changing majors, advising assistance is available.
+Curriculum check sheets are available for students and serve as an important advising tool to guide students through their academic program.

+Registrar Services include coordinating registration activities, processing official transcript requests, enrollment verifications, degree requirement, transfer credit evaluations, classroom assignments, report requests from both internal and external constituencies and many other academic support functions.